Come for the Programs . . .

 Dues are $55 a year with a $10 early-payment discount, and can be paid using this dues link.

-February Program Chair – DJ Peron
+May Program Chair - Tom Mulligan

-March Birthdays emcee – Jim Burgmeyer
+June Birthdays emcee - Pat Moschetti

 For speaker photos, visit us on facebook